To find the information you need, simply click the first letter of what you’re looking for. For example: for “Car Parks”, click “C”.

 The Leisure Passport offers reduced price admission to leisure facilities for people living in South Norfolk who meet certain criteria.
 Click here to find out more.

 Hirers of the Town Council owned sites (Market Place, Diss Park etc.) wishing to sell/supply alcohol or provide entertainment must sign a license with the Designated Premises Supervisor.
-You can find our more about licensing on our Event Planning Page.

 South Norfolk Council look after the licensing of all taxis, animal premises, food premises & the licensing of premises that sell or supply alcohol, or provide entertainment.
 Visit their site for more information.